 Marathon election counts continue in Ireland

-Fine Gael and Fianna Fail have registered a solid electorate showing, while Sinn Fein has performed much worst than expected.
+Fine Gael and Fianna Fail have registered a solid electorate showing, while Sinn Fein has performed much worse than expected.

 Marathon counts to fill Ireland’s European parliamentary seats are continuing, with the final outcome potentially still days away.